dibashthapa/Flask-Ecommerce/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-Type the following commands in the terminal to verify your node and npm versions
+Type the following commands in the terminal to verify your python versions
 ```
 python -v
 ```